Core Idea

 • Compile-time dependencies: Services include library code directly, creating version coupling between consumers and the library

-• Version coordination challenges: Library updates require all dependent services to rebuild, retest, and redeploy to adopt changes
+• Version coordination challenges: Library updates require all dependent services to rebuild, retest, and redeploy—a single change can trigger synchronized deployments across multiple teams

 Why It Matters